LucaMattiocco/1D-Heat-Equation-Numerical-Methods/README.md

 };
 ```

-**Refactor Repeated Logic**:
+### Refactor Repeated Logic:

-Current Issue: Both ExplicitMethods and ImplicitMethods classes appear to have methods that follow a similar workflow (e.g., setting boundary conditions, iterating over time, solving equations).
+**Current Issue**: Both ExplicitMethods and ImplicitMethods classes appear to have methods that follow a similar workflow (e.g., setting boundary conditions, iterating over time, solving equations).

-Suggested Improvement: You could extract shared logic (such as time-stepping or handling boundary conditions) into a helper class or a base class to reduce code duplication.
+**Suggested Improvement**: You could extract shared logic (such as time-stepping or handling boundary conditions) into a helper class or a base class to reduce code duplication.

-Benefit: This would make the code more DRY (Don’t Repeat Yourself) and easier to maintain.
+**Benefit**: This would make the code more DRY (Don’t Repeat Yourself) and easier to maintain.